-Looby has published 4 books; Cultural Emergce, People and Permaculture, 7 Ways to Think Differently and Strands of Infinity.
+Looby has published 4 books; Cultural Emergence, People and Permaculture, 7 Ways to Think Differently and Strands of Infinity.

 People and Permaculture is the first book to directly explore the ways in which we can use permaculture principles and design to enhance our well-being, relationships and society.

 7 Ways to Think Differently explores ways to address personal, social and environmental concerns in simple practical steps in our daily lives, helping us to make incremental, achievable changes.

-Strands of Infinity is Looby’s latest release.
-This is a collection of over 40 poems which take the reader on a journey from the global to the personal
+Strands of Infinity is a collection of over 40 poems which take the reader on a journey from the global to the personal.

 You can find out more about each of them, read reviews and order them below,